Understanding Tinnitus

 Often reversible

-Stopping or substituting the offending drug often reduces tinnitus, especially if caught early.
-Always discuss with your prescribing doctor — never stop medications independently.
+Stopping the offending drug often reduces tinnitus.
+Always discuss with your prescribing doctor.

 Control Systemic Disease